rishikasb/safespace-skill-runbook/README.md

 7.1 If not already created, create a folder "meeting-recordings" in the bucket

 7.2 Upload the meeting recording to the "meeting-recordings" folder.
+(Note : Make sure that there are no spaces in the filename)

 7.3 This will automatically trigger "TranscribeLambda" which transcribes the recording and stores in the folder "meeting-transcriptions"